atlasbioinfo/atlasbioinfo_cmd/README.md

-Certainly!
-Here's a README for this code library in British English:

 # Atlas Bioinformatics Toolkit

 Atlas is a comprehensive bioinformatics toolkit designed to streamline various genomic analysis tasks.
 This collection of Python scripts and utilities provides a robust set of tools for processing and analysing genomic data.